How To Repot An Orchid With Air Roots

 While repotting orchids may seem like a daunting task in general, it doesn’t have to be.

 In addition to the key tip to soak your orchid’s roots, I’ll go over the entire repotting process and things you can do to make the job as smooth as possible and avoid damaging your orchid’s aerial roots.
-I’ll also explain what aerial roots are and address the question of whether or not to bury air roots.
+I’ll also explain what aerial roots are and answer the question of whether or not to bury air roots.

 Note: Air roots are also called aerial roots, and I will use those terms interchangeably in this article.